nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 2.1.
 Registering a New Padding Machine

-Again, a circuit padding machine is meant to be specified entirely as a single C structure.
+Again, a circuit padding machine is designed to be specified entirely as a single C structure.

 Your machine definitions should go into their own functions in